 Unless your child lives in a bubble, probably not.
 However, adding some child-proofing to your home may soften the blow.
 For example, placing corner guards on table edges can help protect a toddler’s precious head, which tends to be at the same height just about the time they’re mastering the art of walking.
 There is also the obvious advice to make sure your child has a well-fitting helmet and knee pads when riding a scooter or bike.

 When should I see a doctor?

 If you press on a tiny red dot or cluster of tiny red dots on your child’s skin that is smaller than your typical bruise and doesn’t blanch or turn white, then it’s most likely a broken blood vessel.
 “If you notice broken blood vessels in multiple spots around the body in the context of lots of bruising, you should see a doctor,” says Dr. Dixon.
 “It could indicate a clotting issue, such as low platelets.”
 Other indicators of possible clotting issues may be nose bleeding and fatigue accompanied with lots of bruising, as well as bruising in unusual places (think: the middle of the abdomen or cheeks as opposed to areas that typically get bumped such as elbows and knees).

-Just remember that bruising in kids is completely normal; almost every child has them.
+Just remember that bruising in kids (once they can crawl) is completely normal; almost every child has them.
 “If they’re not accompanied by broken blood vessels or located in unusual places and your child doesn’t seem to be in an excessive amount of pain, then it is probably nothing to worry about,” says Dr. Dixon.